ungoldman/dotfiles/README.md

 Using [starship](https://starship.rs/) (`brew install starship`).

-Using [Hack Nerd Font](https://www.nerdfonts.com/font-downloads) with [Nerd Font Symbols](https://starship.rs/presets/#nerd-font-symbols) starship preset for maximum icons and legibility.
+Using [Hack Nerd Font](https://www.nerdfonts.com/font-downloads) with [Nerd Font Symbols](https://starship.rs/presets/#nerd-font-symbols) starship preset for maximum icons and legibility (for symbols to render correctly, _do not_ use monospace font).

 Completion extensions (via brew):